alanmitchell/bmon/docs/source/creating-a-dashboard.rst

 ``Widget type``, ``Row number``, ``Column number``, and ``Widget Title``, which is the label that will be displayed.

-To delete any Dashboard items, check the ``Delete`` box on the right side of the inputs for the item (not shown in the image above).
+To delete any Dashboard items, check the ``Delete`` checkbox on the right side of the inputs for the item (not shown in the image above).
 Then click the ``Save`` button in the lower right corner of the page. *Do Not* click the red ``x Delete`` button in the lower left corner of the